stevesimmons/PyDataDC2016-PandasFromTheInside/README.md

 # Pandas from the Inside

-Tutorial session from PyData London, Fri 6 May 2016.
+Tutorial session from PyData Washington DC, Friday 7 October 2016.

+[Note!
+This repo currently contains the PyData London materials.
+Check back late on Thurs 6 Oct for the Washington DC version]

 This tutorial is designed primarily as a presentation.